 Also if you are new to nylon string / classical guitars - detune your guitar (a tone or two) over the warmer summer months when not playing it.
 Then tune up to full tension only when needed.
 The nylon strings will sound and play better for longer, if they don't lose their elasticity.

-When trying new strings, first buy a single pack (or two for spares) to see if they work for you.
-Once you find some that you like, try to buy them in three pack bundles - it's usually a good 20% cheaper that way.
+When trying new strings, first buy a single pack (or two to have spares) to see if they work for you.
+Once you find some that you like, try to buy them in three pack bundles - it's usually a good 20% or more cheaper that way.

 Martin Silver Plated Classical Guitar Strings 28-43 High Tension Plain End - M120